 The request to lower the bond was denied.

-Less than two weeks ago, investigators discovered the body of 36-year-old Jennifer Paxton at a home on East Fairview Road.
+Fewer than two weeks ago, investigators discovered the body of 36-year-old Jennifer Paxton at a home on East Fairview Road.
 Documents say she was tortured, raped, and deprived of food and medical care.
-They also show her body was put in a freezer, with several parts removed.
+They also show her body was put in a freezer, with parts of it removed.

 While Dishman didn’t appear in court, members of Paxton’s family sat on the front row.
 Paxton’s cousin, Beverly Jeffers, said “She has children who loved her.
 Her mother loved her with all her heart.
 Her grandmother loves her with all her heart.
 We all love Jennifer.
 She just needs justice and what they did to her was ungodly and unfair.
 Nobody deserves it.
 Nobody.”

 Both Finnegan and Dishman are set to be evaluated in the coming weeks.
 Their next court date is October 27.